IRS Forms

 When in doubt, build to the section.
 The IRS wants the exact K‑2 section totals for the partnership and the mirror section on the K‑3 for the partner, nothing more.

-If your partnership fits this exception for the 2024 tax year, you can skip filing K‑2 and K‑3 altogether.
-To qualify, you must meet all four criteria in the 2024 instructions, and the IRS broadened two of them for this year.
+If your partnership fits this exception for the 2025 tax year, you can skip filing K‑2 and K‑3 altogether.
+To qualify, you must meet all four criteria in the 2025 instructions.
 In plain terms:

-What changed for 2024.
-The IRS broadened the U.S. person criterion and clarified that partners must request K‑3 annually, although a partner may opt into receiving it automatically for later years.
+Key points to watch.
+The U.S. person criterion is broad, and partners must request K‑3 annually, although a partner may opt into receiving it automatically for later years.
 The agency also confirmed that even if you meet the exception, any late request after the one‑month date requires you to furnish a K‑3 to that requester, without triggering full K‑2/K‑3 filing for everyone else.

 If you satisfy the exception and no one asks by the one‑month date, you do not file K‑2 or furnish K‑3.
 A request after that date means furnish the K‑3 only to that partner by the later of your filing date or one month after the request.